CAF Champions League: Why Mamelodi Sundowns Can’t Underestimate Stade Malien Despite First-Leg Win

 Sundowns warned about Stade Malien

-Football analyst Uche Anuma while in an exclusive chat with Briefly News warned Sundowns players and their coach not to underestimate Stade Malien despite their resounding victory in the first leg of their quarter-final tie.
+Football analyst Uche Anuma, while in an exclusive chat with Briefly News, warned Sundowns players and their coach not to underestimate Stade Malien despite their resounding victory in the first leg of their quarter-final tie.

-He claimed as the Brazilians used the home advantage in their favour, the Malian side would hope to do the same in the return leg.
+He claimed that, as the Brazilians used the home advantage in their favour, the Malian side would hope to do the same in the return leg.

 "Mamelodi Sundowns need to be very careful in the second leg against Stade Malien, because this is the time complacency set in," he said.